 - Setup Subject-Specific Criteria

-To enable Report Cards module: click SETTINGS > Turn Features On/Off > check Report Cards/Gradebook.
+To enable the Report Cards module: click SETTINGS > Turn Features On/Off > check Report Cards/Gradebook.

 Click the Configure link next to the checkbox to set up Report Card privileges for your school.
 The popup box allows you to designate who in your school may configure report cards, submit grades on behalf of others, and print report cards: